Tailus-UI/themer/README.md

 # themer

-Tailwindcss styles for modern UI Components
+Tailwind Css and radix-ui styles for react, vue, svelte, html and all librairies built using the same Radix components anatomy.